 Agar contains a standard library of general-purpose widgets.
 The library

 New Agar widgets can be easily implemented from user code or third-party libraries.

 Agar is also extensible and documented at the low-level.
 Its modular driver system allows applications to work seamlessly under a multitude of platforms, programming environments and graphics systems.

-Agar is free software.
-Its source code is freely usable and re-usable by everyone under a BSD license, which allows use in commercial applications free of charge (commercial support is also available).
-The best available version is 1.5.0.
+Agar is open-source software.
+Its source code is freely usable and re-usable by everyone under a permissive BSD License and its Core Fonts are released under the OFL.
+The best available version is v1.6.0.